 They used the 4800 to seal the flakes.
 This product is supposed to be UV resistant, although the literature says it's "mildly UV" resistant.
 The installer said it would hold up on the small lip that is exposed to the outside under my garage door.

 The flakes they used on my floor was a medium flake system.
-They wear these strap on spike shoes and walk all over the floor while it's wet and at the same time they were sprinkling the flakes very lightly by hand.
-It's amazing how even they were able to distribute the flakes.
+They wore shoes studded with spikes (similar to cleats) and walked all over the floor while it was wet and sprinkled the flakes very lightly by hand.
+It's amazing how evenly they were able to distribute the flakes.

-After leaving the garage door open all night to help the floor dry, they came back the next morning and painted the Epoxy sealer (4800 clear epoxy) over the first coat and the chips.
-I asked them to put on a thick coat because that will make the floor a bit smoother.
-We workout in our garage, so I didn't want the floor to be too rough to the touch.
+After leaving the garage door open all night to help the floor dry, they came back the next morning and painted the epoxy sealer (4800 clear epoxy) over the first coat and the chips.
+I asked them to put on a thick coat because to make the floor a bit smoother.
+We work out in our garage, so I didn't want the floor to be too rough to the touch.

 If you are going to put an Epoxy floor in your garage or house a few things you should know.

-- First, the products in this Hub are for garages.
+- First, the products I mentioned in this article are intended for garages.
 Research what products are best for inside a home.

 - Quotes vary a great deal.
-We got too quotes.
+We got two quotes.
 One was from a national chain called Premier Garage and the other from OTEPoxy in the Bay Area.
-Premiere Garage was $5 a sq ft with the chips while OTPoxy was $3 sq ft.
+Premier Garage was $5 per square foot with the chips while OTPoxy was $3 per square foot.

 When can we walk on it and drive on it?